Help - Preparing & submitting applications - Radiation Assurance

 What is Radiation Assurance?

-Radiation Assurance is a process to assist you in securing the Clinical Radiation Expert (CRE) and Medical Physics Expert (MPE) reviews in Part B Section 3 of the IRAS form ready to submit it for the required regulatory approvals.
-It is managed by the HRA on behalf of all four UK nations.
-It is designed to deliver the following benefits:
+Its purpose is to assist you in securing the Clinical Radiation Expert (CRE) and Medical Physics Expert (MPE) reviews in Part B Section 3 of the IRAS form ready for you to submit it for the required regulatory approvals.
+It’s managed by the HRA on behalf of all four UK nations and is designed to:

-• Implementation of a Radiation Assurance consistency review prior to CRE and MPE reviews, leading to greater consistency of information regarding ionising radiation information in applications
+• implement a Radiation Assurance consistency review prior to CRE and MPE reviews, leading to greater consistency of information regarding ionising radiation information in applications

-• Assisting you in finding CREs and MPEs with the appropriate expertise to review your study
+• assist you in finding CREs and MPEs with the appropriate expertise to review your study

-• Greater clarity for CRE and MPE reviewers, who review through Radiation Assurance, on which information should be presented in Part B Section 3 of the IRAS form
+• give greater clarity for CRE and MPE reviewers, who review through Radiation Assurance, on which information should be in Part B Section 3 of the IRAS form

-• Providing generic statements about the risk of the exposure of ionising radiation to Research Ethics Committees (RECs) and the Administration of Radioactive Substances Advisory Committee (ARSAC) within the IRAS Form, and to participants in the Participant Information Sheet (PIS)
+• provide generic statements about the risk of the exposure of ionising radiation to Research Ethics Committees (RECs) and the Administration of Radioactive Substances Advisory Committee (ARSAC) within the IRAS Form, and to participants in the participant facing material

-• Providing assurance to applicants, regulatory bodies and participating sites that the information within the IRAS Form contains the required information to the set Radiation Assurance standards
+• provide assurance to applicants, regulatory bodies and participating sites that the information within the IRAS Form contains the required information to the set Radiation Assurance standards

-• Reducing site set up times by reducing the number of queries raised at site level, as a result of more consistent and accurate application documents
+• reduce site set up times by reducing the number of individual queries raised at site level, as a result of more consistent and accurate application documents

 Radiation Assurance has introduced a standardised review fee for some studies.
-Further information is available on the Payments Framework Guidance on the HRA website.
+Further information is available in the Payments Framework Guidance on the HRA website.

-As Radiation Assurance progresses through a phased roll-out it will become a pre-submission aspect of the IRAS Form.
+The Radiation Assurance process is in continued development and will go through a phased roll-out.
+Meaning in future it will become an integrated pre-submission aspect of the IRAS Form.

 Back to the top